 References in this category look at communication between marine scientists, policy developers and decision-makers, and how science can be better integrated into the decision-making process for the management of bycatch [e.g. 1].

-Draft - under testing.
-Refers to review and planning meetings or workshops considering species groups or individual species and where a broad range of information is considered [e.g. fisheries, biological and ecological data (gaps and quality), mitigation techniques, role of observers, regulations, population level assessment, research prioritisation.
+Includes review and planning meetings or workshops considering species groups or individual species and where a broad range of information is considered [e.g. fisheries, biological and ecological data (gaps and quality), mitigation techniques, role of observers, regulations, population level assessment, research prioritisation.
 Research plans (and progress on meeting their objectives) are also included in this category.

 Good species identification skills among crew and observers are important for reasons of science (data quality) and compliance (the enforcement of conservation measures).
 They also enable the use of appropriate safe handling and release procedures.